Downloaded 600,000 times per month, Dash is the original low-code framework

 Dash apps are rendered in the web browser.
 You can deploy your apps

-to servers and then share them through URLs.
+to VMs or Kubernetes clusters and then share them through URLs.

 Since Dash apps are viewed in the web browser, Dash is inherently